 On the Right Bank, the cardo maximus is continued by today’s rue Saint-Martin.

-Two wooden bridges spanned the river to reach the Ile de la Cité: Petit-Pont on the Left Bank and Grand-Pont (or Pont Notre-Dame) on the Right Bank.
+Two wooden bridges spanned the river to reach the Ile de la Cité: Petit-Pont on the Left Bank and Grand-Pont (Pont Notre-Dame) on the Right Bank.

-On the Left Bank, a number of less important east-west axes crossed the cardo maximus.
-The decumani followed today’s rue Cujas, rue des Ecoles and rue des Fossés Saint-Jacques.
+Several less important east-west axes crossed the cardo maximus on the Left Bank.
+The Decumani followed today’s rue Cujas, rue des Ecoles and rue des Fossés Saint-Jacques.

 Why?
-Because at the intersection of the cardo and decumanus maxima was the Forum, the city’s major landmark.
+Because at the intersection of the Cardo and Decumanus maxima was the Forum, the city’s principal landmark.

 Rue Saint-Jacques: a safe place!

-The major part of the city was on the left bank of the Seine, which was higher and less prone to flood.
+The central part of the city was on the left bank of the Seine, which was higher and less prone to flood.

-The centre point where the cardo and decumanus met is at number 172-174 rue Saint-Jacques.
-It’s from there that the grid pattern of Lutetia was drawn, forming a network of orthogonal roads which divided Lutetia into insulae (blocks of houses and public buildings).
-Yes, blocks like in New York city!
+The centre point where the Cardo and Decumanus met is at number 172-174 rue Saint-Jacques.
+From there, the grid pattern of Lutetia was drawn, forming a network of orthogonal roads which divided Lutetia into insulae (blocks of houses and public buildings).
+Yes, blocks like in New York City!

-These blocks measure exactly 300 Roman feet, that is to squares close to 89 by 89 metres.
+These blocks measure 300 Roman feet, a square close to 89 by 89 metres.

 The street after the Roman era

-During the Middle-Ages, a groupe of pilgrims on their way to Santiago de Compostela frequented the street, hence its name (rue Saint-Jacques = St. James street).
+During the Middle Ages, pilgrims to Santiago de Compostela frequented the street, hence its name (rue Saint-Jacques = St. James street).

-Its name come from an old chapel that was part of a medieval Dominican convent (1218).
-The chapel was dedicated to St. James (Saint Jacques) and its named was given to the thoroughfare.
+Its name comes from an old chapel in a medieval Dominican convent (1218).
+The chapel was dedicated to St. James (Saint Jacques), and its name was given to the thoroughfare.

 Therefore, the street lost its importance in the 19th century when Prefect Haussmann created a much wider street parallel to it: boulevard Saint-Michel.